 Backstory and Context

 Located between Duffy Memorial Methodist Church and Inskeep Hall, the Higgins House is one of the oldest standing structures in Moorefield, WV.
 A copy of the original 1787 deed currently hangs on the wall of the House.
 Robert Higgins owned the House for just a few years before selling it in 1793 to George Harness.
 In 1850, the Harness family donated a portion of land across the street for the construction of Duffy Memorial Methodist Church, an action that portended great change for the Higgins House over the next 225+ years.
 About that same time, it is believed that a second floor and attic were added to the original log structure and, in the last quarter of the 19th Century, the Higgins House was subsumed into a much larger home.

 In 1983, Duffy Memorial Methodist Church purchased the property as a rectory and, later, decided to demolish the building to create space for much needed parking.
 However, as demolition began, the original log structure was revealed.
-The community, led by the Hardy County Historical Society, stepped in and the property that was Lt.
-Higgins' hand-hewn dwelling was saved.
+The community, led by the Hardy County Historical Society, stepped in and the property that was Captain Higgins' hand-hewn dwelling was saved.

 As a community and economic development project, the Town of Moorefield, owners of the Higgins House, have joined in partnership with the Hardy County Convention & Visitors Bureau to open this important historical structure to the public, to share its history and expand the knowledge of how our County evolved.

 Milnes, Gerald.
 Higgins House Assesment, May 22nd 2020.
 Accessed July 27th 2020. visithardywv.com.

 de Graauw, Kristen K..
 Tree-Ring Dating of White Oak Samples from the Higgins House in Moorefield, WV, June 8th 2020.
 Accessed July 27th 2020. visithardywv.com.